Books & illustration

 About Ulrike Uhlig

-Writer and illustrator.
-The first book I worked on has been published in 4 countries and languages.
+Illustrated books.
+The first book I worked on has been published in 6 countries and languages.
+The second book is still in the works.

 Bio.
 I was born in East Berlin/Germany and grew up in the GDR.
-Later, I lived in France for 15 years.
-I studied Visual and Contemporary Arts, Arts and Image Technologies, and photography at Université Paris 8 and graduated with a Master of Arts in 2005.
+Later, I lived in France for more than 15 years where I studied Visual and Contemporary Arts, Arts and Image Technologies, and photography at Université Paris 8 and graduated with a Master of Arts in 2005.
 I'm fluent in German, French, and English.

 Contact. u [AT] curlybracket.net OpenPGP.
 EDE3 F444 3F34 D261 9514 D790 B14B B0C3 8D86 1CF1